Prevention of type 1 diabetes mellitus

-Mycophenolate mofetil — Mycophenolate mofetil (MMF, Cellcept) inhibits proliferation of both T- and B-lymphocytes.
-In a multicenter randomized trial, 126 patients with type 1 diabetes for less than three months were randomly assigned to MMF, MMF plus daclizumab (an anti-IL-2 receptor monoclonal antibody that selectively binds the IL-2 receptor, inhibiting IL-2 mediated T-lymphocyte proliferation) or placebo .
+Mycophenolate mofetil — Mycophenolate mofetil (MMF) inhibits proliferation of both T- and B-lymphocytes.
+In a multicenter, randomized trial, 126 patients with type 1 diabetes for less than three months were randomly assigned to MMF, MMF plus daclizumab (an anti-interleukin [IL]-2 receptor monoclonal antibody that selectively binds the IL-2 receptor, inhibiting IL-2-mediated T-lymphocyte proliferation), or placebo .
 After two years, there was no significant difference in the mean AUC for C-peptide levels during a mixed-meal tolerance test.
-Thus, neither MMF alone or in combination with daclizumab slowed progression of beta-cell destruction in recently diagnosed type 1 diabetes.
+Thus, neither MMF alone nor in combination with daclizumab slowed progression of beta-cell destruction in recently diagnosed type 1 diabetes.

 - Report of the Expert Committee on the Diagnosis and Classification of Diabetes Mellitus.
 Diabetes Care 1997; 20:1183.

 - Skyler JS.
 Prediction and prevention of type 1 diabetes: progress, problems, and prospects.
 Clin Pharmacol Ther 2007; 81:768.

 - Silverstein J, Maclaren N, Riley W, et al. Immunosuppression with azathioprine and prednisone in recent-onset insulin-dependent diabetes mellitus.
 N Engl J Med 1988; 319:599.